 PM gave an overview of the existing bund and it’s proximity to Jubilee (Diamond) Wood, informing that the existing trees are in a semi-mature state.

-PM informed that the road build construction process would require the temporary removal of the existing acoustic bunds and any excavation would result in 2 different piles – topsoil and engineering fill.
+PM informed that the road build construction process would require the temporary removal of the existing acoustic bunds and any excavation would result in 2 different stockpiles – topsoil and engineering fill.
 This material will be used to reform new acoustic barriers however needs to be stored during construction.
 Transporting the material away from the site to a storage facility is expensive and will result in lots of HGV movements.
 The current projected construction period would result in being on site for 12-18 months.
 Clearance of the acoustic bund will also provide space to locate any cranes to facilitate the widening of the River Foss road bridge.
 SW asked whether the Foss Internal Drainage Board had been contacted as she is on the board.

 SW stated that to relocate the trees, generally 20-25% is lost.
 They are also tightly knitted together so unlikely that they would be moveable.